oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 # Authentication Information Conveyed via Access Token {#authn-info-in-at}

-To evaluate whether an access token meets the protected resource's requirements, the resource servers needs a way of accessing information about the authentication event by which that access token was obtained.
+To evaluate whether an access token meets the protected resource's requirements, the resource server needs a way of accessing information about the authentication event by which that access token was obtained.
 This specification provides guidance on how to convey that information in conjunction with two common access token validation methods: the one described in [@!RFC9068], where the access token is encoded in JWT format and verified via a set of validation rules, and the one described in [@!RFC7662], where the token is validated and decoded by sending it to an introspection endpoint.
 Authorization servers and resource servers MAY elect to use other encoding and validation methods, however those are out of scope for this document.

 ## JWT Access Tokens